MitchellVerhelle/0DEXRESEARCH/README.md

 - Modify simulation params in **main.py** (like user count, supply, or jump intensities).
 - Close each plot window to see the next.
 - Save plots as you like.

+_Replace your existing README.md with this content for a concise summary of the updated file structure and logic._